 Kentucky still has a state-based exchange, but they no longer have the autonomy that goes along with having a state-run enrollment platform (that will change in the fall of 2021, when Kentucky will once again use Kynect and have full autonomy over its exchange).
-As an example, when the open enrollment period for 2018 coverage was cut in half, 10 of the 12 states with state-run enrollment platforms opted for longer enrollment periods, and most continued to do so for enrollment in 2019 and 2020 plans (for the 2021 plan year, there are 15 fully state-run exchanges).
+As an example, when the open enrollment period for 2018 coverage was cut in half, 10 of the 12 states with state-run enrollment platforms opted for longer enrollment periods, and most continued to do so for enrollment in subsequent years (for the 2021 plan year, there are 15 fully state-run exchanges).
 But because Kentucky has been using HealthCare.gov for the last few years, they haven’t had that level of flexibility.
 This is part of the state’s motivation for transitioning away from HealthCare.gov in the fall of 2021 and reactivating the Kynect enrollment platform and website.

 The Affordable Care Act in the Bluegrass State

 In the 2010 vote on the Affordable Care Act (aka Obamacare), Kentucky’s two Republican senators voted “no.” Kentucky’s current senators – Mitch McConnell and Rand Paul – remain firmly opposed to the ACA.